benchmark-action/github-action-benchmark/README.md

 This action conforms semantic versioning 2.0.

 For example, `rhysd/github-action-benchmark@v1` means the latest version of `1.x.y`.
-And `rhysd/github-action-benchmark@v1.0.2` always uses `v1.0.2` even if newer version is published.
+And `rhysd/github-action-benchmark@v1.0.2` always uses `v1.0.2` even if a newer version is published.

 `master` branch of this repository is for development and does not work as action.

 ### Track updates of this action

 To notice new version releases, please [watch 'release only'][help-watch-release] at [this repository][proj].
-Every release will appear in your GitHub notifications page.
+Every release will appear on your GitHub notifications page.

 ## Future work

-- Allow user defined benchmark tool
+- Allow user-defined benchmark tool
-  - Accept benchmark result as an array of benchmark results as JSON.
+  - Accept benchmark results as an array of benchmark results as JSON.
 User can generate JSON file to integrate any benchmarking tool to this action
 - Support pull requests.
-Instead of updating GitHub pages, add comment to the pull request to explain benchmark result.
+Instead of updating GitHub pages, add a comment to the pull request to explain benchmark results.
 - Add more benchmark tools:
   - [Google's C++ Benchmark framework](https://github.com/google/benchmark)
   - [airspeed-velocity Python benchmarking tool](https://github.com/airspeed-velocity/asv)
-- Allow to upload results to metrics services such as [mackerel](https://mackerel.io/)
+- Allow uploading results to metrics services such as [mackerel](https://mackerel.io/)
-- Limit max number of benchmark history in test suite

 ## License